 Cassandra knew something was wrong from the stands.
 McGary was stumbling across the court, taking longer to gain his balance each time he peeled himself off the paint.
 She told Justin that Kaleb wasn’t alright; Justin said that of course he wasn't, he was watching instead of playing, he needed to get moving out there.
-Cassandra made her way down to the bench to insist that the coach pull Kaleb out — she’s proud of the amount of games she’s been kicked out of for interfering with the coaching staff — and McGary waved her away, the embarrassing mom, the attention he didn't need as he made his way to the bench.
+Cassandra made her way to the bench to insist that the coach pull Kaleb out — she’s proud of the amount of games she’s been kicked out of for interfering with the coaching staff — and McGary waved her away, the embarrassing mom, the attention he didn't need as he made his way to the huddle.

 The coach told him to take a seat.
 McGary headbutted Row 1.